JoshRDFI/free-genai-bootcamp-2025/visual-novel/docs/setup.md

-# Setup Guide for Japanese Learning Visual Novel
+# Japanese Learning Visual Novel - Setup Guide

 ## Prerequisites

-Before setting up the Japanese Learning Visual Novel, ensure you have the following installed:

 - Docker and Docker Compose
-- opea-docker running on your system
+- opea-docker running on your system (for external services)
 - Ren'Py SDK (for development)

 ## Installation Steps